The information on this page will help you to make a safe and accurate diagnosis of Chronic Obstructive Pulmonary Disease (COPD).

 Patients with COPD have a higher risk of co-morbidities such as heart failure and lung cancer, in addition to other differential diagnoses.
 Review your patient's notes for the notes for clues for other causes of their symptoms, like asthma, atopy, pulmonary embolism or anxiety.

-If you think COPD may be causing all or some of your patient's symptoms, you can now perform spirometry testing.
+If you think COPD may be causing all or some of your patient's symptoms, you can perform or refer your patient for spirometry testing.

 Spirometry

-Spirometry is an objective diagnostic test which must be quality assured.
-It should only be performed and technically reported by an HCP who has undergone appropriate training.
+Spirometry is an objective diagnostic test which should be quality assured.
+It should only be performed and technically reported by an HCP who has received appropriate training.

 The Association for Respiratory Technology and Physiology (ARTP) Spirometry National Register is a list of HCPs who have completed the ARTP Spirometry Certification.
 Joining the National Register is not mandatory, but it ensures that all HCPs have their skills assessed and are certified as competent.